obifarin/papers-ml/AI in medecine/Modeling_Patterns_of_Smartphone_Usage_an_their_Relationship_to_Cognitive_Health.md

 **Conclusions**:
--	The generalization of our results to the general population will be limited by size of the dataset and the fact that symptomatic subjects were already diagnosed when entering the study.
+-	The generalization of the results to the general population will be limited by size of the dataset and the fact that symptomatic subjects were already diagnosed when entering the study.
 -	App usage alone captures systematic differences between healthy and symptomatic subjects.